-In third grade, we administer several state and district level assessments in reading and math to aid teachers’ understanding of your child’s strengths and needs in order to design instruction accordingly.
-Students participate in AIMSWeb Reading Curriculum-Based Measurement, where they are asked to read grade-level passages to assess their accuracy.
-The AIMSWeb Math Computation assessment focuses on computation/fact fluency.
+In third grade, we administer several state and district-level assessments in reading and math to aid teachers’ understanding of your child’s strengths and needs in order to design instruction accordingly.
+NWEA MAP testing, aligned to the Illinois Learning Standards, assesses students in both reading and mathematics and is an adaptive test given three times a year.
 Students also complete the Fountas & Pinnell Benchmark Reading Assessment, which provides classroom teachers with key information about individual students' strengths and areas for growth in reading accuracy, fluency, and comprehension to drive small group reading instruction.
-MAP testing, aligned to the Illinois Learning Standards, assesses students in both reading and mathematics and is an adaptive test given in the winter and spring.
+District 25 third graders are also administered the Cognitive Abilities Test (CogAT), which is used as part of the advanced program placement process.
+The CogAT measures learned reasoning and problem-solving skills in the verbal, quantitative, and nonverbal areas.

 All third grade students experience music and art classes.
 Students in grades 1-5 attend two 30 minute music classes each week as well as one 45 minute art class.
 These classes follow the National Core Arts Standards and engage students in creating, presenting, responding, and connecting to Art and Music.